simonw/llm/docs/embeddings/writing-plugins.md

 ```
 [llm-sentence-transformers](https://github.com/simonw/llm-sentence-transformers) is a complete example of a plugin that provides an embedding model.

+[Execute Jina embeddings with a CLI using llm-embed-jina](https://simonwillison.net/2023/Oct/26/llm-embed-jina/#how-i-built-the-plugin) talks through a similar process to add support for the [Jina embeddings models](https://jina.ai/news/jina-ai-launches-worlds-first-open-source-8k-text-embedding-rivaling-openai/).

 ## Embedding binary content

 If your model can embed binary content, use the `supports_binary` property to indicate that: